hess8/skylinesC/INSTALL.md

 # Installing SkyLines

-*SkyLines* has many dependencies and is not always easy to install for new developers.
+*SkyLines* has quite many dependencies and is not always easy to install for new developers.
 Please don't hesitate to
 [ask for help](README.md#contact-and-contributing) if you hit any roadblocks.